The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 From \textit{Fig.}~\ref{Fig:Convolution1}~and~\ref{Fig:Convolution2}'s foundation, empirically validating the breakdown of the patch-interdependence assumption, one could explore other modes for ideal-effective alignment in representation updates for convolution.
 This may yield alternative, perhaps empirically more successful, normalisers using this approach.
 Additionally, such an effort would provide an independent route to verifying or falsifying this ideal-effective update principle for the success of normalisation.

-Nor should this suggest a problem with the ideal-effective misalignment theory at this stage, since PatchNorm does not adequately resolve it due to the breakdown of such assumptions.
-However, overall, it appears that generalising the ideal-effective misalignment theory to convolution may require substantial further, nuanced considerations to construct functions that produce approximations that better respect the construction of convolutional layers, and this is encouraged for future work.
+Overall, it appears that generalising the ideal-effective misalignment theory to convolution may require substantial further, nuanced considerations to construct functions that produce approximations that better respect the construction of convolutional layers, and this is encouraged for future work.
+However, the comparable success of PatchNorm does lend some further support to the ideal-effective misalignment theory, showing its ability to generalise to other architectures, even if PatchNorm does not adequately resolve the divergence.

 Secondly, this may not be a fundamental weakness of the novel functional form of PatchNorm, which may be improved with additional parameters, such as those used in traditional normalisers.
-The two approaches to PatchNorm may continue to have specific use cases where they are beneficial, and a general investigation of the functional form, e.g., Patchwise normalisation, is strongly encouraged as an alternative to explore compared to existing forms.
+The two approaches to PatchNorm may continue to have use cases where they are beneficial, and a general investigation of the functional form, e.g., Patchwise normalisation, is strongly encouraged as an alternative to explore compared to existing forms.